guardian/guardian-configuration/README.md

 ## Building it ##

-* Ensure you have SBT installed, we recommend 0.11.3-2 for maximum backward compatibility
+* Ensure you have SBT installed, we recommend 0.13.5

+## Compatibility  ##

+* Latest version 4.0 for Scala 2.10 & 2.11

 ## Guiding Principles ##